chainstacklabs/ethereum-token-balances-javascript/README.md

 - [web3](https://www.npmjs.com/package/web3)

 In the `constant.js` file, replace the following values to suit your use case:

-- `ABI` — contract ABI with only the `balanceOf` function.
-Remember to add the function calls you’re planning to execute to the ABI constant.
+- `ABI (Application Binary Interface)` - contract abi with only the `balanceOf` function, remember to add the function calls you're planning to execute to the ABI constant.
-- `username` — your Geth node basic auth username.
+- `username` — your Ethereum node RPC username.
-- `password` — your Geth node basic auth password.
+- `password` — your Ethereum node RPC password.
-- `rpcEndpoint` — your Geth node RPC endpoint.
+- `rpcEndpoint` — your Ethereum node RPC endpoint.
-- `bathEndpoint` — basic auth endpoint.
+- `bathEndpoint` — your Ethereum node RPC endpoint with authentication credentials.
 - `walletAddress` — the account address you want to query.

 See also Chainstack Docs: [View node access and credentials](https://docs.chainstack.com/platform/view-node-access-and-credentials).

 ## GraphQL

-GraphQL is a runtime natively supported by Geth.
+GraphQL is a runtime natively supported by [Go Ethereum client](https://geth.ethereum.org).
 See also [GraphQL on Ethereum](https://chainstack.com/graphql-on-ethereum-availability-on-chainstack-and-a-quick-rundown/).

 Run: